CloudCanal

 bash install.sh

-Note: If you are unable to access the page, you can try updating the current version of CloudCanal via script using the following commands:
+Note: If you cannot access the page properly, try updating the current version of CloudCanal via script with the following commands:

 # Navigate to the Installation Directory